immutant/immutant.org/tutorials/installation.md

 If you've done all of the above, you're now ready to deploy an application.
 We cover that in our [deployment tutorial].

-Since Immutant is still in an alpha state, none of what we've said above is set in stone.
-If anything does change, We'll update this tutorial to keep it accurate.

 If you have any feedback or questions, [get in touch]!